CNoune/IMG_pipelines/README.md

 In addition:

-Ubuntu
+*Ubuntu

-sudo apt-get install python3-tk sudo apt-get install python-biopython
+sudo apt-get install python3-tk python-biopython

-Windows - tested using Spyder and Anaconda
+*Windows - tested using Spyder and Anaconda

 You can either install using the Anaconda Environment or: